IanStorm/my-home-linux/htpc_bedroom/README.md

 	2. Run `rclone config`, create a new remote called `onedrive`
 	2. Go through the setup
 	* ☝ OneDrive sync is done via _crontab_
+2. Add _Parsec_:
+	1. Create a _Chromium_ shortcut for `https://web.parsec.app`
+	2. Login to Parsec
+	* ☝ The Parsec desktop app does not (yet) work on the Pi 4
 2. Add _Spotify_:
 	1. Install the `https://open.spotify.com` Progressive Web App (PWA)
 	2. Login to Spotify